PsCustomObject/PsCustomObject.github.io/_posts/2021-06-02-Setup-Internal-PowerShell-Repository.md

 ## Install required Server Components

-Once the solution has been build in Visual Studio move on the server that will be hosting the repository and launch the following cmdlet from an elevated PowerShell session to install reuqired *IIS* components
+Once the solution has been build in Visual Studio move on the server that will be hosting the repository and launch the following cmdlet from an elevated PowerShell session to install required *IIS* components

 ```powershell
 # Splatted version